connext/monorepo/README.md

 In some cases it is desirable to develop against local blockchains and messaging services.
 To do that, run:

-- `yarn workspace @connext/nxtp-integration docker:services:up`
+- `yarn docker:local:services`
-- `bash setup-integration-test.sh`

-The above commands run local chains and messaging and take care of local deployment.
+The above command runs local chains and messaging and take care of local deployment.
 Modify `packages/router/config.json` to look similar to the following:

 ```json
 {